Asenath Barzani: Life

 As Shemuel had no sons, he taught his daughter Torah and Talmud to prepare her as his successor.
 According to Asenath herself, she did not learn any other craft, trade, or vocation, as she spent all her time learning Torah.
 She described her upbringing as such:

-Barzani was married to her cousin Rabbi Ya'aqov Mizraḥi, who promised her father that she would do no domestic work and could spend her time as a Torah scholar.
-Barzani wrote:
+Barzani married her cousin Ya'aqov Mizraḥi, who promised her father that she would do no domestic work and could spend her time as a Torah scholar.

+The German Jewish ethnologist Erich Bauer, who included Barzani's letter without mentioning her name in his study of the Jews of Iraq in the early 1940s, was not convinced she could have composed such writing on her own.

 After Barzani's father's death, her husband became head of the yeshivah in Mosul.
-He was so involved in his own studies that she essentially taught the yeshivah students and provided them with rabbinic training herself.
-Following her Ya'aqov's death, the leadership of the yeshivah passed to her, and eventually she became known as the chief teacher of Torah.
-As neither her father nor her husband had been successful fundraisers, the yeshivah was always in financial difficulties, and Barzani wrote a number of letters requesting funds in which she described her and her children's difficult situation.
-Her home and belongings had been confiscated, including her books, but she felt that as a woman it would be inappropriate for her to travel in search of financial support.
+He was so involved in his studies that she taught the yeshivah students and provided them with rabbinic training.
+Following Ya'aqov's death, the leadership of the yeshivah passed to her, and eventually, she became known as the chief teacher of the Torah.
+As neither her father nor her husband had been successful fundraisers, the yeshivah was always in financial difficulties, and Barzani wrote letters requesting funds in which she described her and her children's difficult situation.
+Her home and belongings had been confiscated, including her books, but she felt that, as a woman, it would be inappropriate for her to travel in search of financial support.

 In spite of the financial problems, Barzani's leadership of the yeshivah was successful: it continued to produce serious scholars, including her son, whom she sent to Baghdad, where he continued the dynasty of rabbinic scholars.
-Her few extant writings demonstrate a complete mastery of the Hebrew language, Torah, Talmud, Midrash, as well as Kabbalah, and her letters display not only learnedness, but also a skill for lyrical prose.
+Her few extant writings demonstrate a complete mastery of the Hebrew language, Torah, Talmud, Midrash, as well as Kabbalah, and her letters display not only learnedness but also a skill for lyrical prose.

-After her death, many Jews made pilgrimages to her grave in Amadiyah in Northern Iraq, where her father is also buried.
+After her death, many Jews made pilgrimages to her grave in Amedi in the Kurdistan Region in Upper Mesopotamia, where her father is also buried.

-Title and Status
+Title and status

-The title of Tanna'it, and her role as head of a yeshiva, is not equivalent to being a rabbi, and hence she is regarded as a rare example of a female rabbinical teacher, rather than a rabbi per se, or a rabbinic authority figure such as a posek or dayan.
+The title of Tanna'it, and her role as head of a yeshiva, is not equivalent to being a rabbi, and hence she is regarded as a rare example of an Orthodox female rabbinical teacher, rather than a rabbi per se, or a rabbinic authority figure such as a posek or dayan.
 At the time during which Barzani lived, the concept of rabbinic ordination (semikha) was in flux and a unified agreement of the requirements and rituals for semikha across the Jewish world did not exist.

 Poetry

 In addition to her religious scholarship, Barzani was also known as a poet.
-She is said to have authored a piyyut (liturgical poem) in Kurdish, called Ga’agua L’Zion ("Longing for Zion", in Hebrew).
+She is said to have authored a piyyut (liturgical poem) in Kurdish called Ga’agua l’Zion ("Longing for Zion", in Hebrew).